atgreen/red-light-green-light/README.md

 }
 ```

+You must set the `RLGL_CLIENT_PUBKEY` environment variable to tell the
+script where to find your client's public key.
+Normally this is found
+in `~/.config/rlgl/public_key.pem`.

 This gives auditors confidence the server owning the private key
-associated with the given public key generated the given report at a
+associated with the given public key was responsible for generating
+the given report.
+It also tells us that the evaluation was initiated
+by the client associated with the client public key.
+The rekor record
+provides a timestamp telling us what time this happened at.
+Since the
-specific time.
-Since the report references the original test report,
+report references the original test report, as well as the sha3/256
-as well as the sha3/256 digest of that original report, we also can be
+digest of that original report, we also can be certain that it is the
-certain that it is the actual report that was used for the policy
+actual report that was used for the policy evaluation.
+And since the
-evaluation.
-And since the report includes the git commit hash of the
+report includes the git commit hash of the policy used to evaluate the
-policy used to evaluate the report, we can be certain that it is in
+report, we can be certain that it is in fact the version of the policy
-fact the version of the policy that was used to generate the report.
+that was used to generate the report.

 Your API key is tied to your personal account.
 It is personal and
 secret, and you should treat it accordingly.
 You may, however, be in